Landscape-CV/PyTLidar/README.md

 ## Suggestions

 Share your thoughts: You may submit your idea in issues as well.
-The more descriptive the better, but minor usability suggestions are welcome as well.
+The more descriptive the better, but minor usability suggestions are welcome.

 ## Development